 - Make an appointment to talk to your child's school counselor.
 Discuss your child's middle school application choices and how you plan to rank them.

 - Use MySchools to explore your child's middle school options.

 During the application period, you can apply one of three ways:

 - Through your current school counselor (for public DOE and charter school students)

 - Through a Family Welcome Center (for private or parochial school students)

 You can apply in English, Arabic, Bangla, Chinese, French, Haitian Creole, Korean, Russian, Spanish, or Urdu in MySchools.
 If you would like to apply using another language, call us and ask for an interpreter.

 Get Your Middle School Offer Letter

-This year, your child's offer letter will also include a list of programs where they’ve been waitlisted.
-They will be added automatically to the waitlist of any program that you listed higher on your child's application than the program where they received an offer.
-For example, if your child gets an offer to your third-choice program, they will also be waitlisted at your first-choice and second-choice programs.
+- Your child is automatically on the waitlist for any program that you listed higher on their application than the program where they received an offer.
+For example, if your child received an offer to your third-choice program, they are automatically waitlisted at your first-choice and second-choice programs.

-- Schools will be in touch directly if a seat opens up and they can make your child an offer.
+- Schools will be in touch directly if a seat opens up and they can make your child a waitlist offer.